TBANS KESHER PROGRAM

-TBANS values the unique qualities that each child brings to our community, and our goal is to provide the necessary supports to promote each child’s success.
-It is important to note that the strategies Kesher specialists help implement in the classroom are truly beneficial for all young children, not only those with diverse learning needs.
+TBANS values the unique qualities that each child brings to our community, and our goal is to provide the necessary support to promote each child’s success.

 Our Kesher Team: